yuriiholskiy/portfolio/content/vue3_validation_system.md

 And, in browser we have<img src="papers/validation-system/validation-1.png" alt="Form validation"/>
 </p>
 <p>
 As we can see, our validation already works.
-Errors showing, that field required and submit button is disabled.
+Errors is appear because field need to be filled and submit button is disabled.
 </p>
 <p class="mt-half">
 On the video we can see all steps